covid-at-home/covid-at-home/level2.md

 Here are some general suggestions and tips for dealing with family and flatmates if you have or suspect you may have COVID-19:
 - **Self-quarantine from the outside...** Household members of people who are known or suspected to be infected should treat themselves as potentially also infected and self-quarantine, too.
-- **... and distance on the inside."** They should also keep the maximum practicable distance from the patient for as long as the patient can take care of him- or herself.
+- **... and distance on the inside.** They should also keep the maximum practicable distance from the patient for as long as the patient can take care of him- or herself.
 This means being in different rooms, sleeping in different beds, eating separately, using different dishes and towels, and when possible, using different bathrooms.
 We know, it's weird and sometimes heartbreakingly hard.
 But this is a potentially lethal disease and the people close to you will (hopefully) understand.
 - **Clean the kitchen faucet.** Regularly clean all frequently touched surfaces (doorknobs, light switches, table surfaces, keyboards, phones, toilet handles if in shared bathrooms, kitchen faucet handles if in shared kitchens -- you get the idea) with a regular household cleaner (e.g., Lysol, Windex), hydrogen peroxide solution, or diluted bleach (10 ml / 2 tsp bleach with half a liter / 2 cups of water; carefully washing measurement tools before reuse).
 You can put that solution in a disused plant sprayer or cleaner spray bottle.
 Give the cleaner a minute to work on surfaces before wiping it dry.
 - **Consider PPE.** Your housemates might want to wear masks indoors, too.
 When they handle your trash or laundry, disposable gloves are also a good idea.